-- you don’t have money to put in the account right away or
+- you don’t have money to put in the account right away,

-It’s also possible to present only one approved document if your identity can be confirmed by a client in good standing with the bank or by an individual of good standing in the community where the bank is located.
+It’s also possible to present only one document that indicates your name and date of birth if your identity is also confirmed by a customer in good standing with the bank or by an individual of good standing in the community where the point of service or branch is located.

 Starting a Business

 Many newcomers to Canada want to start their own businesses and look to banks for financial advice, services and products.
-The majority of bank business customers are small businesses and banks work hard to meet the needs of this large and diverse group.
+Most bank business customers are small businesses and banks work hard to meet the needs of this large and diverse group.

 Banks offer financing, information, advice and many other services to help people start and manage their businesses, including educational and planning resources such as seminars and workshops, credit cards for small business, lines of credit, overdraft protection, telephone banking, online banking, venture loans, and payroll and cash management services.